 Ear infection in babies: Common signs to watch out for

-Baby ear pain is a common ailment for babies since they can be very prone to infection during this stage.
+Ear infection in infants and babies is a common ailment since they can be very prone to infection during this stage.
 Ear infections are very common and generally occur in babies between six months to three years of age.
 It is mostly due to a bacterial or viral infection in the middle ear.
-Ear pain in babies can be very distressing, causing your little one to cry and fuss incessantly.
+Ear infection in babies can be very distressing, causing your little one to cry and fuss incessantly.
 If you suspect that your baby’s crying could be because of an ear infection, watch out for these telling symptoms.